-This SMART goals template for Word and Google Docs will help you create, track and accomplish goals that are specific, measurable, achievable, relevant and timely.
+This easy to use SMART goals template for Word and Google Docs will help you create, track and accomplish goals that are specific, measurable, achievable, relevant and timely.

 Download our SMART goals template for Word and Google Docs to get you on track to construct meaningful goals within a defined framework.
 Each letter stands for an attribute that will help you refine your goal.
-These attributes are specific, measurable, achievable, relevant and time-bound.
+The SMART acronym stands for; specific, measurable, achievable, relevant and time-bound.
 SMART goals don't just need to be work related; you can apply the same principles to set goals for anything you want to achieve in your life.

 Let's break it down by each of the five SMART goal attributes.

 What exactly do you want to achieve?
 Keep it concise - the clearer and more well-defined your goal is, the more powerful it will be.
 Aim for an action statement to inspire yourself.
 The other attributes will expand on the in-depth details you need.